oxala/marko-tester/README.md

 - `render` is a method that renders a component with a given input and mounts it to `document.body`.
 The mounted component instance is returned.

 - `fixtures` is an object by default.
-It contains all the fixtures that are found within the fixture folder of this component.
-If a `withoutFixtures` option is passed, `fixtures` will be a function that will run JEST SnapShots test for your fixtures.
+It contains all the fixtures that are found within the `__snapshots__` folder for the component.
+If a `withoutFixtures` option is passed, `fixtures` will also be a function that will run JEST SnapShots test for your fixtures.
 You will still be able to get any fixture content by the filename: `fixtures[FixtureFileName]`.

 ### Example
 You can find examples in the `tests` folder.
 The boilerplate looks like this: